 1. “This is something to get excited about … it happens only 1 to 2 times per day.”

-The rep told me that our property had a previous FIOS customer, meaning that we were eligible for a special discount because they wouldn’t have to reinstall the lines.
+The rep told me that my property had a previous FIOS customer, meaning that I was eligible for a special discount because they wouldn’t have to reinstall the lines.
 True?
 I have no idea.

 What I do know is this: he was telling me what to feel.
 Think about that phrase: “this is something to get excited about”.
 It’s a subtle yet effective line, especially when combined with the scarcity he alluded to (only 1 to 2 times per day).
 Brilliant.